 - Encrypted emails that ensure data can only be accessed after providing credentials on a secure email server

-- Using document management software, such as ImageSilo, PaperVision Enterprise and FileBound, which has encryption settings to keep data more secure while being stored, accessed, and shared, even remotely
+- Using electronic document management software, such as ImageSilo, PaperVision Enterprise, and FileBound, which has encryption settings to keep data more secure while being stored, accessed, and shared, even remotely

 Why Encryption Matters: Data Breach Example(s)

 Yahoo’s huge data breach highlights the need for encrypted data.
 In 2016, Yahoo announced that one billion users’ account information had been hacked three years prior in what became known as the largest data breach in history.
 In 2017, they corrected themselves, updating their previous statement to reflect that not one but three billion accounts were affected by that breach – a number which comprises every single Yahoo account that existed at the time of the breach.

 So how did such a huge data breach happen?
 It was a targeted phishing attack on Yahoo employees that allowed hackers to gain access to Yahoo’s user database and steal personal information including hashed passwords.
 Had Yahoo been using up-to-date password encryption, the passwords wouldn’t have been useful to the hackers, but the hashing technique the company used at the time was outdated and easily unscrambled.
 Now imagine the implications if hospitals didn’t use encryption along with their medical records scanning, let alone banks or government entities.

 Failing to encrypt stored data is a common mistake in many industries because encrypted data is harder to use – many companies trying to strike a balance between usability and security tend to lean toward usability.
 The Yahoo breach underscores the importance of keeping data encrypted from end to end, including during storage where it can often be most susceptible to cyber criminals.